joeyshi12/trivia-train/README.md

 # trivia-train
 A trivia game app developed using the <a href="https://opentdb.com/api_config.php">Open Trivia Database API</a>.
-The json from the api is parsed into a list of questions and we offer a selection of 3 questions for the player to answer each round.
+The JSON from the API is parsed into a list of questions and we offer a selection of 3 questions for the player to answer each round.
 Answer as many questions as you can before losing all 3 lives.

 The game can be installed from the <a href="https://play.google.com/store/apps/details?id=com.CoolGames.signal">Google Play Store</a>